Jean-Marc Lofficier: Animation and comics

 In 1985, Randy Lofficier completed Harry Love's Animation Writing Seminar at Hanna-Barbera, which led the Lofficiers to write a number of animation scripts for television series such as The Real Ghostbusters and Duck Tales.
 They also began to write numerous scripts for a variety of comic books, often in collaboration with other writers, notably Roy Thomas and Marv Wolfman, for both Marvel Comics and DC Comics.
 Their best-known works include a trilogy of DC Elseworlds based on German Expressionism cinema incorporating characters such as Superman, Batman and Wonder Woman, the Book of the Vishanti back-up feature for Doctor Strange: Sorcerer Supreme, two stories for Clive Barker’s Hellraiser, and the Tongue*Lash series for Dark Horse Comics.

 From 2000 to 2003, Jean-Marc Lofficier was editor and senior writer of a line of French comic books published by Semic Comics, redeveloping old French characters from the 1960s such as Wampus, Kabur, Phenix, Homicron, Dragut and Dick Demon into more modern versions, even gathering a number of them in the mini-series Strangers published by Image Comics in 2003.
 This universe of characters is now gathered as Hexagon Comics.
-The Lofficiers also wrote "Blood Oath" a crossover between Phenix and Top Cow's Witchblade.
+The Lofficiers also wrote "Blood Oath", a crossover between Phenix and Top Cow's Witchblade.
 Starting in 2010, the Lofficiers started to reprint the "classic" stories from the 1960s and 1970s in a series of black & white trade paperbacks, as well as write new stories, mostly by relaunching the comic-book Strangers.
 Since that date, Jean-Marc has been editor-in-chief of Hexagon Comics.

 Also for the French comic market, the Lofficiers wrote a trilogy of graphic novels based on the character of Robur created by Jules Verne.
 Illustrated by Gil Formosa, the first two volumes were nominated for the 2005 Jules Verne Award for Bandes Dessinees.
-There were published in English in Heavy Metal.
+They were published in English in Heavy Metal.

 Translation

-In 1985, the Lofficiers were hired by French artist Moebius to translate and arrange for the publication of his works in English.
+In 1985, the Lofficiers were hired by French artist Mœbius to translate and arrange for the publication of his works in English.
 This led to a series of 30+ graphic novels published mostly by Epic Comics until 1995.
 During that time, the Lofficiers also translated numerous French comics for Dark Horse Comics, co-editing their comic Cheval Noir, and for Renegade Press, co-editing their comic French Ice, featuring the series Carmen Cru by French artist Jean-Marc Lelong.
 In 1990, in recognition of their career as writers, translators and editors, the Lofficiers were presented with the Inkpot Award for Outstanding Achievement in Comic Arts.

-Pulps and science-fiction
+Pulps and science fiction

 In 2003, the Lofficiers created their own small press, Black Coat Press, to translate and publish classics of French pulp literature into English, relying in part on the output of British writer/translator Brian Stableford.